When an area goes 'Digital' the existing 'Live'/Gateway service Universal Credit claimants will need to get 'transferred' across.

 Preparation for the 'transfer' - the orientation stage:

-The claimant is made aware of what they will need to do both when they attend their work search interviews and by an 'orientation letter' that will be given to them.
+The claimant should be made aware of what they will need to do both when they attend their work search interviews and by an 'orientation letter' that will be given to them.
 If they only have a PO Card Account they will be encouraged to open a bank account.

 We have been told that immediately after their payday, the claimant will be asked to attend an interview at the Job Centre.
 At this interview they will be told that they need to make a claim for Universal Credit under the 'Full' Service - and how they should do this, ie online.